terjesc/mcprogedit/doc/contrib/src/blocks/adding/block_state.md

 ## Bookkeeping

-Just as for trivial blocks and blocks with different variants, this is the point where the main implementation of the block is complete.
+Just as for trivial blocks and blocks with different variants, this is the point where the main implementation of the block is complete, and all which remains is the general bookkeeping needed for all blocks.

-TODO: Link to page on helper functions, lighting categories (transparence), etc.
+TODO: Link to page on bookkeeping.